 IC 6-3-4-13 provides that all nonresident shareholders must be included in a composite return schedule, and the S corporation must continue to withhold Indiana adjusted gross income tax for all nonresident shareholders.
 There is no provision for a shareholder to "opt out" of composite filing.
 Each nonresident shareholder's composite tax is calculated at the relevant tax rate.
-The department has streamlined the procedure for making withholding payments for nonresidents; all withholding monies will be remitted with Form IT-6WTH, and credit for the withholding/composite tax will be reflected on Schedule IN K-1 for each shareholder.
-Form IT-6WTH can be made electronically at www.in.gov/dor/4340.htm.
-Form IT-6WTH can also be made available by calling the Corporate Tax section at (317) 232-0129.
-For further information, consult Income Tax Information Bulletin #72 at www.in.gov/dor/3650.htm.
+The department has streamlined the procedure for making withholding payments for nonresidents.
+See page 3 for information about using INTIME, Indiana's new online tax portal, for making withholding remittances.
+Credit for the withholding/composite tax will be reflected on Schedule IN K-1 for each shareholder.
+For further information, consult Income TaxInformation Bulletin #72, which is available at www.in.gov/dor/legal-resources/tax-library/departmental-notices/.